MaciejSocha/zzpj/README.md

 - Use branches (master is automatic deploy on heroku)

+- Name branches as tasks on github, first should be a number of issue (ex.
+25_issue_name)

 - DON'T use swear words in commit (and also in code)

 - Use issues to manage tasks